johnreitano/learn-turbolinks/README.md

 ## Overview

-* turbolinks for caching page results: This demo app alows you to compare the behavior of a rails app with and without Turbolinks.
+* Uses [turbolinks](https://github.com/turbolinks/turbolinks) for caching page results: The demo app alows you to compare the behavior of a rails app with and without Turbolinks.
 Turbolinks caches pages so they will show up quickly the second time they are retrieved.

-* turbolinks-prefetch for initiating page load on mouse hover instead of on click.
+* Uses [turbolinks-prefetch](https://github.com/huacnlee/turbolinks-prefetch) for initiating page load on mouse hover instead of on click.
 This gives you results around 100-300ms faster than waiting for a click.
-(This doesn't seem to help if you using a mobile browser.)
+(This doesn't seem to help if you are using a mobile browser.)

 * The script [setup.sh](./setup.sh) serves two purposes:
     * It generates two simple demo apps, each with 3 pages.
 The first demo app does not have turbolinks and the second does.
 This demonstrates the speed benefits of turbolinks.